Mecca Province: Geography

 Most of the central and eastern portions of the province are desert, with the Hejaz mountains, which vary in elevation from 600 meters to 2000 meters, separating the relatively flat Nafud desert and coastal plains.
 Agriculture takes place in the region's many wadis and oases, with the most commonly-grown crops being dates and barley, alongside other vegetables and fruits.
 The city of Ta'if is famous for its cultivation of the Rosa × damascena flower, simplified as Damask rose and locally known as Ta'if rose.

 The province has an extended coastline that is approximately 700 kilometers (430 mi) long, with many cities spread out across the coastline.
 Several archipelagos can be found across the coast of the province, along with some coral reefs, such as the Great Coral Reef, located approximately 15 km (9 mi) northwest of Jeddah and the Five Coral Reef, located 25 km (16 mi).
 The coastline faces Sudan to the west and Eritrea and Ethiopia to the south.
-The province is bordered by the Madinah Province to the north, the Riyadh Province to the east, and the Al Baha and 'Asir provinces to the south.
+The province is bordered by the Madinah Province to the north, the Riyadh Province to the east, and the Al Baha and ʽAsir provinces to the south.

 The Mecca Region hosts two of Saudi Arabia's 15 designated protected areas managed by the Saudi Wildlife Authority: the Mahazat as-Sayd Protected Area and the Saja Umm Ar-Rimth Natural Reserve, located on the eastern extremes of the province.
 Other minor sanctuaries in the province include the Saiysad Natural Reserve in the city of Ta'if and the Eastern Forest near Jeddah.
 The Hejaz mountains run through the center of the province, separating the Nafud desert from the western coastal plains, which run parallel to the coast of the province on the Red Sea.

 Demographics

 Population

 According to the Population Characteristics Surveys conducted by the General Authority of Statistics, the Mecca Province had a population of 8,557,766 as of December 2017, of which 4,516,577 were Saudis and 4,041,189 were foreign nationals.
 Divided by gender, 4,864,584 were males and 3,693,182 were females.
 The Mecca Province is the most populous province of Saudi Arabia and it has a population even larger than that of the Riyadh Region.
 With an estimated population of 4,076,000 as of 2019, Jeddah is the most populous city in the province and the second-most populous city in the country.
-The governorate with the largest population is the Jeddah Governorate.
+1.233 The governorate with the largest population is the Jeddah Governorate.
 The sex ratio was approximately 132 males per 100 females.

 Religion

 Censuses in Saudi Arabia do not collect or report data concerning religion.
-Sunni Islam of the Hanbali school of Islamic jurisprudence is the predominant religion overall in the country, with smaller numbers of Hanafis, Shafi‘is and Malikis.
+Sunni Islam in its Wahhabi version is the predominant religious tradition overall in the country, with smaller numbers of Hanafis, Hanbalis, Shafi‘is and Malikis.
 Muslims are estimated to live within the province, with even smaller numbers of Hindus, Christians and other religious groups, most of whom are expatriates from India and the Philippines, who mostly reside in Jeddah.